Ejedavy/queue-management-docs/content/API-Services/_index.md

 # API Services

 Here, you will learn about the different services offered through the Queue Management System API.
+To try out any endpoint, [CLICK HERE](https://qease-app-04a682a52c08.herokuapp.com/docs)